Ghanaian cuisine: Breakfast

-Typical breakfast foods in Ghanian cuisine include tea or chocolate drinks; fruit; bread; porridge; and foods like koose/akara or maasa (beans, ripe plantain and maize meal fritters).
+Typical breakfast foods in Ghanaian cuisine include tea or chocolate drinks; fruit; bread; porridge; and foods like koose/akara or maasa (beans, ripe plantain and maize meal fritters).

 Bread is an important feature in Ghanaian breakfasts.
 Ghanaian bread is baked with wheat flour, and cassava flour may be added for an improved texture.
 There are four major types of bread in Ghana: tea bread (similar to the baguette), sugar bread (a sweet bread), brown (whole wheat) bread, and butter bread.
 Rye bread, oat bread and malt bread are also quite common.

 Porridges are another common breakfast item and can be made from a variety of grains, including rice porridge, millet porridge, cereal (locally called rice water), kooko (fermented maize porridge) ortombrown (roasted maize porridge).
 A popular porridge in Northern Ghana is called Hausa koko (northern porridge).
 It is a sweet dish, often eaten with koose or bread with groundnuts.

 Sweet foods

 Etor is a popular dish in south Ghana, prepared with plantain or with yam boiled and mashed, and mixed with palm oil.
 Groundnuts (peanuts) and eggs are used to garnish the dish.

 There are many sweet local foods that have been marginalized due to their low demand and long preparation process.
 Ghanaian sweet foods (or confectionery) may be fried, barbecued, boiled, roasted, baked or steamed.
 There is a popular belief in Ghana that overconsuming sugar can make men impotent, and any consumption will impact their libido.

 Fried sweet foods include: kelewele (cubed and spiced ripe plantains, sometimes served with peanuts); koose (made from peeled beans) and its close twin acarajé or akara (made from unpeeled beans); maasa, pinkaaso, and bofrot or Puff-puff (made from wheat flour); waakye, dzowey, and nkate cake (made from peanuts); kaklo and tatale (ripe plantain fritters); kube cake and kube toffee (made from coconut); bankye krakro, gari biscuit, and krakye ayuosu (made from cassava); condensed milk; toffee; plantain chips or fried plantain; and wagashi(fried farmer's cheese).

-Kebabs are popular barbecue foods and can be made from beef, goat, pork, soy flour, sausages, and guinea fowl.
+Kebabs are popular barbecued foods and can be made from beef, goat, pork, soy flour, sausages, and guinea fowl.
 Other roasted savoury foods include roasted plantains, maize, yam and cocoyam.

 Steamed fresh maize, yakeyake, kafa, akyeke, tubani, moimoi (bean cake), emo dokonu (rice cake), and esikyire dokonu (sweetened kenkey) are all examples of steamed and boiled foods, while sweet bread (plantain cake), meat pie similar to Jamaican patties, and empanadas are baked savoury foods.
 Aprapransa, eto (mashed yam), and atadwe milk (tiger nut juice) are other savory foods.
 Gari soakings are a modern favorite.
 It is a blend of gari (dried, roasted cassava), sugar, groundnut (peanut) and milk.